mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_user_data.md

 SDK references for these functions can be found [here]({{ site.baseurl }}/api/RhinoCommon/html/Methods_T_Rhino_PlugIns_PlugIn.htm).

 When Rhino writes a .3dm file, it goes through all the plugins that are currently loaded.
 First Rhino calls `ShouldCallWriteDocument()` to see if the plugin wants to save document user data.
-If `ShouldWriteDocument()` returns true, Rhino saves information that identifies the plug-in and then calls `WriteDocument()` when it is time for the plug-in to save its “document” user data.
+If `ShouldWriteDocument()` returns true, Rhino saves information that identifies the plugin and then calls `WriteDocument()` when it is time for the plugin to save its “document” user data.

-When Rhino reads a .3dm file and it encounters document user data, it uses the plug-in identification information to load the plug-in and then calls the plug-in's `ReadDocument()` to read the plug-in's “document” user data.
+When Rhino reads a .3dm file and it encounters document user data, it uses the plugin identification information to load the plugin and then calls the plugin's `ReadDocument()` to read the plugin's “document” user data.

 ## Object User Data